 Meeting with React Developers

 Give him around 10-15 minutes to explain more about his CV and resume.

-What he did?
+What he did do?
 What he was doing the last 3 years?
 How he did it?
 What was his role in projects?
-What he knows about related technologies?
+What does he know about related technologies?
 Are there any good references from his past clients?

 Then, take the task he was solving, and go over it together.
 Let him explain what was his approach and what else could be done.